dagadbm/load-monitoring-challenge/README.md

 The main alerting logic is also done on the store per each request.
 I would have liked to have some more separation here to be honest.
-The code can be a bit more complex to reasonn about because there are a lot of different states that the store can be in per each cpu request.
+The code can be a bit more complex to reason about because there are different states that the store can be in per each cpu request.

-# Improvements

-## Notifications
-The notifications UX are not what I would use in production.
-I would probably use a pop-up modal instead or have a dedicated section to it.
-I just wanted to show that I know you need to ask for permissions in terms of notifications (firefox for example no longer allows you to just ask for permissions unless its a response to a user action).

-## UI/UX and mobile support
-This one is self explanatory.
-I am not a very good designer.
-I can more easily iterate design wise based on some wireframes than doing something from scratch.
-I also would have liked to add mobile support which is also linked with above.

-## CPU Load Average
+## Components

-This is a new field fo me and I merely used the provided solution.
-I searched for a lot of alternatives on gitub/gist/stackoverflow but I still don't understand what all the values mean and how to exactly get the proper avg %.
+I decided to use a mixture of scss and modules to get the best of both worlds.
+I am not sure if this is what everyone uses now a days but I think it created a nice separation, even though styled components would probably be better.
+I decided to use very basic css (e.g. no frameworks) on purpose.
+I also decided to be as semantic as I could in terms of HTML.

+## Tests

+I tried to make the tests as more integration as I could without mocking anything.
+The exception is of course ChartJS.
+Although the code coverage is not too high, and not everything was tested.
+I think the most important features were tested.